 John Cavanagh revisits his Songlines series, exploring the stories behind iconic songs.

 Journalism has changed - who'll land the best story: the young tyro or the old hack?
 (R)

 Sharon Mascall investigates how in Australia, community sheds are saving lives.
 (R)

 2/7 Poet and novelist Michael Rosen tells Stuart Cosgrove about five favourite books.
 (R)

-1/5 Shereen Nanjiani speaks with her father about his upbringing in India.
+1/5 Shereen Nanjiani speaks with her father Max about his childhood and upbringing in India.
 (R)

 Douglas Fraser with the stories and issues making the news in business.